thinkful-ei-dragonfly/lucas-capstone-server/README.md

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

+You will also need to create the database in Heroku using